Vivian Fry

 Writing: writing an expository paragraph with details from a source (text based writing)

-Math: adding within 10, finding missing numbers in equations
+Math: addition and subtraction within 10, finding missing numbers in equations, addition and subtraction word problems

-Social studies: primary sources, comparing life in the past with life today
+Social studies: comparing life in the past with life today, Veteran's Day

-Phonics: syllabication (vc/cv pattern)- learning how to divide words into syllables to decode (sound out) multi-syllable words
+• Syllabication (vc/cv pattern)- learning how to divide words into syllables to decode (sound out) multi-syllable words.
+This week I am introducing 3 syllable (vccv)

 Resources for syllabication: